For Teachers

 Henry Adams

-As a teacher, you have the power and the amazing opportunity to make an ineffable difference in your community and in the world at large!
+As a person that works with youth, you have the power and the amazing opportunity to make an ineffable difference in your community and in the world at large!
 There’s no way to measure the reach of the positive influence you can play in a young person’s life.
 Teaching is one of the most important but also one of the most challenging jobs in today’s world.

 This evidence-based, NREPP recognized and TEA accredited innovative course helps address some of the issues in today’s schools such as: